 Coding for rewriting is an important technology for flash memories.
 It has the potential to substantially increase their longevity, speed and power efficiency.
-Since its proposition in recent years [7], lots of works have appeared in this area [12].
-The most basic model for rewriting is a write-once memory (WOM) model [9], where a set of binary cells are used to store data, and the cell levels can only increase when the data are rewritten.
+Since its proposition in recent years [6], lots of works have appeared in this area [11].
+The most basic model for rewriting is a write-once memory (WOM) model [8], where a set of binary cells are used to store data, and the cell levels can only increase when the data are rewritten.
 For flash memories, this constraint implies that the rewriting will delay expensive block erasures, which leads to better preservation of cell quality and higher performance.

 There have been many techniques for the design of WOM codes.
-They include linear code, tabular code, codes based on projective geometry, coset coding, etc. [3], [9] Codes with substantially higher rates were discovered in recent years [12].
-In 2012, WOM codes that achieve capacity were discovered by Shpilka et al. [10] and Burshtein et al. [2].
+They include linear codes, tabular codes, codes based on projective geometry, coset coding, etc. [3], [8] Codes with substantially higher rates were discovered in recent years [11].
+In 2012, WOM codes that achieve capacity were discovered by Shpilka et al. [9] and Burshtein et al. [2].
 The latter code used a very interesting construction based on polar coding.
 It should be noted that polar coding is now also used to construct rewriting codes for the rank modulation scheme [4].

 Compared to the many works on WOM codes, the works on WOM codes that also correct errors have been much more limited.
-Existing works are mainly on correcting a few errors (e.g., 1, 2, or 3 errors [13], [14]).
+Existing works are mainly on correcting a few errors (e.g., 1, 2, or 3 errors [12], [13]).
 However, for rewriting to be widely used in flash memories, it is important to design WOM codes that can correct a substantial number of errors.

 In this paper, we present a new coding scheme that combines rewriting with error correction.
 It supports any number of rewrites and can correct a substantial number of errors.
 The code construction uses polar coding.
 Our analytical technique is based on the frozen sets corresponding to the WOM channel and the error channel, respectively, including their common degrading and common upgrading channels.
 We present lower bounds to the sum-rate achieved by our code.
 The actual sum-rates are further computed for various parameters.
 The analysis focuses on the binary symmetric channel (BSC).
 An interesting observation is that in practice, for relatively small error probabilities, the frozen set for BSC is often contained in the frozen set for the WOM channel, which enables our code to have a nested structure.
 The code can be further extended to multi-level cells (MLC) and more general noise models.
-We present a longer version of this work in [6].